 Making an Appointment

 Providing privacy is of high importance, the councillors offices are situated with this in mind.
 Counsellors’ offer individual and small group counselling, mediation and advocacy skills.
-The Counsellors’ work closely with the Pastoral Care team, the Heads of Years, the School Nurse and the Specialist Teacher supports.
+Our Counsellors’ work closely with the Pastoral Care team, the Heads of Years, the School Nurse and the Specialist Teacher supports.

 Senior Peer Support Leaders in Junior Homerooms